PCigales/GPXTweaker/README.md

 The application can be configured to access remote resources through a proxy; basic authentication and end-to-end encryption (TLS-in-TLS) are supported.

 A track can be visualized in panoramic or subjective 3D.
 In this latest mode, it is possible to display the information relating to a point on the map retrieved from one of the configured reverse geocoding services.
+The use of the WebGPU API can be selected (option Prefer_WebGPU_also in the section 3DViewer on true) if it is active for the computation of the statistics.

+Disabling the energy-saving features of the graphics processor unit (power management on maximum performance) improves the responsiveness and reduces the latency otherwise induced by the clock-down mechanism at idle and low load, particularly in subjective 3D visualization, but at the expense of consumption and temperature.

 Instructions:
   - copy the script GPXTWeaker in a folder